hardikshah197/Boolean-Retrieval-Model-with-Plagiarism-Checker/README.md

 - Documentations contains 2 things the Algorithm and Report-~~Thyesis~~ Analysis:
   1. Algorithm contains the algorithms of BRM multi-threading(**Paralled Extraction Retrival Model**) and Searcher-Retrival(**Sequncial Extraction Retrival Model**).
   2. A DOCX file which is the documentation of whole BRM model.
+- Files is the rar file which contains some sample text files for testing purpose.

 ## Installation